128technology/docs/docs/config_templates.md

 Next fill out the information for your template and click **Save**: ![templates_new](/img/templates_new.png)

+### Adding Help for a Template

+The Help field allows you to add help information to your configuration template.
+This is optional, and can be simple user instructions or detailed steps.
+Enter text, or use Markdown to format the text.
+Click **Save** when you are done.

-You will now be returned to the list of templates and see your newly created template.
-If you click into it, you will see the message "_Template is empty, copy configuration into the template to populate it._".
+You are returned to the list of templates to see your newly created template.
+Cicking into the template displays the message "_Template is empty, copy configuration into the template to populate it._".
 Follow the steps in [Copying Configuration into Template](#copying-configuration-into-a-template) to learn how to populate it with configuration.

 ## Copying Configuration into a Template